Aguzzoli: Development

 The first Condor was built around the 1,300 cc Alfa Romeo Twin Cam engine originally from a Giulietta.
-The tubular frame was commissioned to Neri & Bonacini whom were possibly helped by a young Gian Paolo Dallara.
+The tubular frame was commissioned to Neri & Bonacini whom were possibly helped by a young Giampaolo Dallara.
 The result was a lightweight car sporting 128 hp, with an inverted differential gearbox from a Citroën DS, a wheel base of 2,200 mm, and an axle track of 1,320 mm.
 The sore point was the aluminium bodywork, ordered in a hurry to Piero Drogo's Carrozzeria Sports Cars, and which aroused perplexity when not mockery, now as then:

 From the experience gained from the prototype Condor #1, the company started working on the second car, which was slightly longer (wheel base 2,250 mm) and wider (axle track 1,350 mm).
 The 1,600 cc engine came initially from an Alfa Romeo Giulia, but was soon replaced by a same-sized but more performing unit from a Giulia TZ with a power output of 165 hp at 7,500 rpm.
 The car was fitted with two Weber carburetors and four wheel disc brakes.

 This time, the bodywork construction was committed to sculptor and car designer Franco Reggiani at his workshop at Sant'Ilario d'Enza.
 Once mounted on the chassis, this handmade fiberglass body resulted in a car with decidedly more harmonious and dynamic shapes than its predecessor.
 The total weight of the Condor #2 was just 550 kg, way less than the already lightweight Giulia TZ which had the same engine.
 The completed car was painted black and presented at the Geneva Motor Show where it was received positively.